kenegozi/kenegozi.github.io/_posts/2007-01-08-introducing-viewfilters.markdown

 example:

 ```
-<%@PageLanguage="C#"Inherits="Castle.MonoRail.Views.AspView.ViewAtDesignTime"%>  <%  %>  Outside the filter  <filter:LowerCase>Inside the LowerCaseViewFilter - this text should be viewed in lower case</filter:LowerCase>  Outside the filter AGain  <filter:UpperCase>  Inside the UpperCaseViewFilter - this text should be viewed in upper case  </filter:UpperCase>  Finally - outside the filter
+&lt;%@PageLanguage="C#"Inherits="Castle.MonoRail.Views.AspView.ViewAtDesignTime"%&gt;  &lt;%  %&gt;  Outside the filter  &lt;filter:LowerCase&gt;Inside the LowerCaseViewFilter - this text should be viewed in lower case&lt;/filter:LowerCase&gt;  Outside the filter AGain  &lt;filter:UpperCase&gt;  Inside the UpperCaseViewFilter - this text should be viewed in upper case  &lt;/filter:UpperCase&gt;  Finally - outside the filter
 ```

 As you can see, the syntax is simple.
-Given a viewFilter, named "MyViewFilter", you use the xml tag <filter:my> or <filter:myViewFilter>.
+Given a viewFilter, named "MyViewFilter", you use the xml tag &lt;filter:my&gt; or &lt;filter:myViewFilter&gt;.
 The viewfilter itself has to be suffixed with "ViewFilter" (Just like Controllers are suffixed with "Controller", etc.), and it has to implement IViewFilter which is defined with:

 ```
 using System;using System.Collections.Generic;  using System.Text;    namespace Castle.MonoRail.Views.AspView  {publicinterfaceIViewFilter     {string ApplyOn(string input);         }}